PsiQ/qref/docs/format.md

 - *Acyclic* means that traversing the graph along its edges (respecting their direction) will never lead to visiting the same node twice.

-Besides specifying the connectivity between routines in the algorithms, the QART format also specifies how to store information relevant to resource estimation, such as known and unknown resources, parameters that might affect them and how the parameters propagate in the algorithm's graph.
+Besides specifying the connectivity between routines in the algorithms, the QREF format also specifies how to store information relevant to resource estimation, such as known and unknown resources, parameters that might affect them and how the parameters propagate in the algorithm's graph.